 An employee who takes family care leave shall be required to use accrued vacation, compensatory time, floating holiday and regular holiday time during such leave.
 In accordance with County regulations governing the use of sick leave, the employee may also use accrued sick leave time.
-An employee on State Disability Insurance shall not be required to use more leave than is necessary, in conjunction with SDI, to receive a full paycheck.
+An employee receiving wage replacement benefits such as State Disability Insurance

+(SDI) shall not be required to use more leave accruals than is necessary, in conjunction with the wage replacement benefits, to receive a full paycheck.